doc-ai/tensorio-ios/README.md

 <a name="training-batch-api"></a>
 #### The Batch API

-Unlike inference, which currently runs on a single example, training supports running on many examples simultaneously and requires the use of the `TIOBatch` API.
-A batch is simply a collection of many training examples whose key-values correspond to the named training inputs expected by the model.
+Unlike inference, which currently runs on a single example, training runs on many examples simultaneously and requires the use of the `TIOBatch` API.
+A batch is simply a collection of training examples whose key-values correspond to the named training inputs expected by the model.
 Think of a batch as a matrix of training data with each item occupying a row and each column a named column of values for a single input layer across every item.

 Instantiate a batch with the input keys to your trainable model.
 This will typically include both the inputs and labels.
 Then add items to the batch, typed to `TIOBatchItem` but which are really just dictionaries of named values corresponding to the `TIOData` protocol: